If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-How Often Should You Clean Your Chimney
+How Often You Should Clean Your Chimney

 Man inserting brush into chimney

-Can You Clean Your Chimney Yourself?
+Can You Clean a Chimney Yourself?

 How to Clean a Chimney

-• Time: 2-3 hours
+• Time: 2, 3 hours

 • Difficulty: Advanced

-What You’ll Need
+What You Will Need

-• Drop cloth
+• Drop cloths or tarps

 • Safety goggles